LoginRadius/engineering-portal/content/run-multiple-nodejs-version-on-the-same-machine/index.md

 ![nvm use](./images/nvm-use.png)

 ### Use Custom alias for installed NodeJs versions
-We can create alias as per the Project basis or the group of projects using same NodeJs version.
+We can create an alias as per the Project basis or the group of projects using the same NodeJs version.
 ```
 nvm alias awesome-project 12.13.1
 ```
-After creating Alias, then switch to Alias
+After creating an alias, then switch to the alias
 ```
 nvm use awesome-project
 ```